Skip to content

 Also known as

 How Hooks Work · Hook Lifecycle · Hook Lifecycle Events.
-For practical enforcement patterns using hooks, see Hook Catalog: Guardrails, Sandboxing, and CLI Enforcement.
+For enforcement patterns that use hooks, see Hook Catalog: Guardrails, Sandboxing, and CLI Enforcement.

 Canonical home for hooks content